Does this sound similar to you?

 If you know you want an external drive but aren’t sure what storage type you need (HDD or SSD), perhaps this guide from PCWorld will help you decide which best fits your requirements.

-Also, It's worth noting that some external drives available on the market are formatted for PC only, but you can reformat it to Mac OS Extended, or for cross-platform compatibility (with NTFS) if you need to use your external drive for your MacBook Pro and a PC as well.
-This tutorial video made by David Cox is definitely worth checking out:
+Also, It’s worth noting that some external drives available on the market are formatted for PC only, but you can reformat it to Mac OS Extended, or for cross-platform compatibility (with NTFS) if you need to use your external drive for your MacBook Pro and a PC as well.
+This tutorial is definitely worth checking out:

 Regardless of your final choice of external drive, having one will definitely improve your workflow and computer performance.
 You’ll be able to use your files more effectively and improve your MacBook’s performance.
 Which external drive have you used in the past or are considering purchasing?
 Let us know.